EduardoZepeda/coffee-bytes-hugo/content/posts/go-structs-herencia-polimorfismo-y-encapsulacion/index.en.md

 ### Customize the printout of a struct in go

 If we declare a function to customize the console output called _String_, we will replace what the struct returns when we print it.

+Think of it like overriding the __str__ method if you come from Python.

 Note the absence of the destructuring operator in the parenthesis in the first set of parentheses and how I use the Sprintf method of the [go fmt-package](/en/go-functions-arguments-and-the-fmt-package/) to return a string.